ucdavis-ice/UrbanFootprintCurriculum/editing.rst

  * Click on the New Scenario button

+*Note:* When starting a new area, it is a good idea to create a copy of the Scenario A that is automatically created to use as the starting point for any other new scenarios.
+Basically, the first thing that you do is make a copy of Scenario A to a "New Scenario Template" and any time you want to make another scenario you do so by making a copy of the template.

 * Copy a Scenario

  * Click on the green icon next to a scenario name.